RaspberryKitty1/Youtube-Copy-Clean-Url/README.md

 # YouTube Copy Clean URL

-A Firefox and Chrome extension to simplify sharing clean YouTube links. **Note:** This extension is only available for PC, not mobile devices.
+A Firefox and Chrome extension designed to simplify sharing clean YouTube links.
+**Note:** This extension is only available for **PC**.

+## Why This Extension Was Made

+This extension was created out of my frustration with YouTube injecting parameters like `?si=` and `?pp=` into copied links, even when using the CleanURL extension.
+I decided to make my own extension to fix this issue (with some assistance from ChatGPT for the skeleton code, as I didn't know how to make an extension).

+## What This Extension Does

+This extension removes all unnecessary tracking parameters like `?si=` and `?pp=` and retains the important ones such as `?t=` (for the start time), `?v=` (for the video ID), and `?list=` (for playlist ID).

 ## Installation Guide